Foxfield Races: History

 The Foxfield Races are premier steeplechase horse racing events held annually in Albemarle, Virginia.
 The races take place twice a year: the last Saturday in April, and the last Sunday in September.
 The races were created by Mariann de Tejeda on property that was once owned by the well-known Virginian horseman, huntsman, and teacher, Grover Vandevender.
 The property was originally a private horse farm.
 When De Tejeda bought the property after Vandevender's death in 1973, she began the construction of a steeplechase course dedicated to his memory.
 The final product fulfilled the dreams envisioned by de Tejeda and the late Vandevender.
 The first Foxfield race was held in the spring of 1978, and has since become a popular tradition among Charlottesville residents, students of the University of Virginia, as well as alumni from the university.

 Foxfield is a tailgating event, and thus, unlike many steeplechase racing events, there are no grandstands.
 There are many different ticket options for the race, hence some purchase general admission tickets and observe the race along the hillsides of the course.
 Furthermore, there are many sponsors of the race, and businesses are able to rent out private tents.
 Attendees of the race are known to wear fairly formal clothing, and even tailgates with elaborate spreads of elegant china and linens reflect upon this image.

 Spring races: a UVA tradition

 The Foxfield Races are a longstanding University of Virginia tradition.
 Some chide the event as the pinnacle representation of the upper middle class nature of UVA's student demographic.
 Students use Race Day as an excuse to break out their “preppiest” attire.
 There is an abundance of pastel colors, Lilly Pulitzer patterns, and large sun hats.
 Girls are found wearing sundresses, and many boys don a colorful bowtie for the occasion.
 Students tailgate at plots which are often organized through Greek organizations or other student groups.

 Each spring the Foxfield Races hold a “black tie” event the evening before the big race.
 The event supports local charities.
-The 2009 beneficiary, for example, was the Ronald McDonald House of Charlottesville.
-The event took the form of a “Sumo Gala."
-Complete with 12-world class Sumo wrestlers from the United States Sumo Confederation, the tournament was modeled after a Las Vegas-style boxing match.
-Instead of the usual dinner and dance, the evening was filled with a sushi feast and auction.